-As of March 31, 2002, we had a cash balance of \$3,487,024 and working capital of \$3,246,576.
-We believe that we can operate according to our current business plan for at least 24 months using our available cash reserves.
-To date, we have generated minimal revenues and we anticipate that our operating costs will exceed any revenues generated over the next several years.
-Therefore, we anticipate that we will be required to raise additional capital in the future in order to operate according to our current business plan.
-We may require additional funding in less than 24 months, and additional funding may not be available on favorable terms, if at all.
-If adequate funds are not available, we may be required to curtail operations significantly or to obtain funds through arrangements with collaborative partners or others that may require us to relinquish rights to certain of our technologies, product candidates, products or potential markets.
+As of December 31, 2003, we had cash and highly-liquid investments valued at \$1,582,062 and working capital of \$1,217,546.
+In January 2004 and February 2004, we received aggregate net proceeds of approximately \$3,300,000 from a private placement of our equity securities.
+Using our available reserves as of December 31, 2003 and the net proceeds from the private equity financing, we believe that we can operate according to our current business plan for at least the next twelve months.
+To date, we have generated minimal revenues and anticipate that our operating costs will exceed any revenues generated over the next several years.
+Therefore, we may be required to raise additional capital in the future in order to operate according to our current business plan, and this funding may not be available on favorable terms, if at all.
+In addition, in connection with any funding, if we need to issue more equity securities than our certificate of incorporation currently authorizes, or more than 20% of the shares of our common stock outstanding, we may need stockholder approval. stockholder approval is not obtained or if adequate funds are not available, may be required to curtail operations significantly or to obtain funds through arrangements with collaborative partners or others that may require us to relinquish rights to certain of our technologies, product candidates, products or potential markets.
 Investors may experience dilution in their investment from future offerings of our common stock.
 For example, if we raise additional capital by issuing equity securities, such an issuance would reduce the percentage ownership of existing stockholders.
-In addition, assuming the exercise of all options and warrants granted, as of March 31, 2002, we had 4,268,314 shares of common stock authorized but unissued, which may be issued from time to time by our board of directors without stockholder approval required.
+In addition, assuming the exercise of all options and warrants granted, as of December 31, 2003, we had 11,699,728 shares of our common stock authorized but unissued, which may be issued from time to time by our board of directors without stockholder approval.
+In connection with our private placement of equity securities, in January 2004 and February 2004, we issued an aggregate of an additional 1,536,922 shares of our common stock and warrants to purchase 842,141 shares of our common stock.
+Therefore, assuming the exercise of all options and warrants granted as of February 13, 2004, we had 9,320,665 shares of our common stock authorized but unissued, which may be issued from time to time by our board of directors without stockholder approval.
 Furthermore, we may need to issue securities that have rights, preferences and privileges senior to our common stock.
 Failure to obtain financing on acceptable terms would have a material adverse effect on our liquidity.

-Since inception, we have financed all of our operations through private equity financings.
+Since our inception, we have financed all of our operations through private equity financings.
 Our future capital requirements depend on numerous factors, including:

-- o the scope of our research and development; - o our ability to attract business partners willing to share in our development costs; - o our ability to successfully commercialize our technology; - o competing technological and market developments; - o our ability to enter into collaborative arrangements for the development, regulatory approval and commercialization of other products; and - o the cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights.
+- o the scope of our research and development; - o our ability to attract business partners willing to share in our development costs; - o our ability to successfully commercialize our technology; - competing technological and market developments; - o our ability to enter into collaborative arrangements for the development, regulatory approval and commercialization of other products; and - o the cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights.

-OUR BUSINESS DEPENDS ON OUR PATENTS, LICENSES AND PROPRIETARY RIGHTS AND THE ENFORCEMENT OF THESE RIGHTS.
+OUR BUSINESS DEPENDS UPON OUR PATENTS AND PROPRIETARY RIGHTS AND THE ENFORCEMENT OF THESE RIGHTS.
+OUR FAILURE TO OBTAIN AND MAINTAIN PATENT PROTECTION MAY INCREASE COMPETITION AND REDUCE DEMAND FOR OUR TECHNOLOGY.